what-name/ec2-switch-api/README.md

 1. Clone this repository
 2. `terraform init`
-3. Change the `instance_id` variable to your target instance's Id.
+3. Change the values in `switch.auto.tfvars` to your needs.
 4. `terraform plan`
 5. `terraform apply`